Statistic Altoona Wisconsin National

 Altoona Racial Demographics & Ethnicity

-Understanding the Altoona racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Altoona, the racial breakdown indicates 90.8% White, 0.5% Black or African American, 3.8% Asian, 0% American Indian and 0% Native Hawaiian, with 5.3% of the population identifying as Hispanic or Latino.
-Notably, 94.3% of households reported speaking English only, while 2.7% reported speaking Spanish only.
-Additionally, 3.7% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of Altoona is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Altoona, the racial breakdown comprises 90.8% White, 0.5% Black or African American, 3.8% Asian, 0% American Indian, and 0% Native Hawaiian, with 5.3% of the population identifying as Hispanic or Latino.
+94.3% of households reported speaking English only, while 2.7% reported speaking Spanish only.
+Furthermore, 3.7% of residents were categorized as foreign-born.

 Altoona Population Density